skirdey/djl/docs/development/benchmark_with_djl.md

 -d 1440
 ```

-This will ask the benchmark script repeatly running the designed task for 1440 minutes (24 hour).
+This will ask the benchmark script repeatedly running the designed task for 1440 minutes (24 hour).
 If you would like to make sure DJL is stable in the long run, you can do that.

 You can also keep monitoring the DJL memory usages by enable the following flag: